Mascot railway station: History

-Planned upgrade

 Following the substantial increase in passenger numbers since the removal of the access fee, it was announced in June 2020 that a new entrance/exit was to be built.
 This would be located on the western side of Bourke Street – opposite the existing main entrance.
 The existing station would also be upgraded, with additional ticket gates and public toilets.
-Works began in early 2021 and is expected to be completed in late 2022.
+Works began in early 2021 and the new access was opened on 21 December 2023.
+The Old entrance is expected to close sometime in 2026 to allow for demolition of the Mascot Towers.